 Dr Robert, the lead singer had a cool black quiff.
 We got as far as buying a bottle of black dye to use on Danny but thankfully, it stayed unopened and unused by the record player in my bedroom.

-We were still hiring The Agincourt in Camberley to use – a 600 capacity hall on the London Road.
+I hired The Agincourt in Camberley for the night – a 600 capacity hall on the London Road.
 (Now famous locally for hosting a Friday night rock club).

 The band had brought their own PA with them.
 It was massive.
 When we arrived in the afternoon, it was taking up every bit of floor space, while being put together by the sound man and roadies.
 Dave, the manager of The Agincourt, (who also doubled up as main doorman / bouncer) left us to it, with just one rule – ‘I’ve locked the kitchen door, I don’t want anyone in there’.
 When the PA was built the engineer showed me a huge fat core cable and asked where the mains were so he could wire it in direct.
 No plug, just this ridiculous cable.
 I had no idea what I was looking for (I was still in my teens), after a while it was decided that it must be on the other side of the locked kitchen door.

 The bands were all starting to arrive and I had no number for Dave so I gave the all clear for them to get into the kitchen.
 This involved four burly roadies smashing the door down.